nikolailevshakov/scenario-examples-courses/Docker/bind-mounts/step1/text.md

 <br>

-List files in the directory:
+List files in the container's directory:

 <br>